lakshikaparihar/Javascript-.js/values_and_variables/README.md

 > original value is unchanged until we change it manually

 * String.trim() : Removes space from begining and ending of a string

+* String.indexOf(substring) : In which index this substring belong

+> Remember if you are finding the substring then it will return the index of the first charcter of the substring and if not found then -1

+* String.slice(start , end(optional and exclusive))

+> return empty string if there is nothing to slice

+* String.replace(what , replace with)
+    * "ha ha ha".replace('ha','hee') :==> "hee ha ha"